-Robert Siegel is a General Partner at XSeed Capital, bringing leadership in strategy definition, operational execution, and international sales and marketing for companies large and small.
+Robert Siegel is a General Partner at XSeed Capital, bringing leadership in strategy definition, operational execution, and international sales and marketing for companies of all sizes.

-Robert’s investment areas include: enterprise software, business operations where computational technology helps automate/improve company performance, and computing platforms that shape both business and consumer behaviors.
-He sits on the Board of Directors of Lex Machina, SIPX, DropThought, Zooz and ZipLine, and he led XSeed’s investments in Pixlee, Chatous, Neon and Breeze.
+Robert’s investment areas include enterprise software, business operations where computational technology helps automate/improve company performance, and computing platforms that shape both business and consumer behaviors.
+He sits on the Board of Directors of Lex Machina, SIPX, Zooz, DropThought, CirroSecure and ZipLine, and he spearheaded XSeed’s investments in Pixlee, Chatous, Neon and Breeze.

-Robert holds a BA from UC Berkeley and an MBA from Stanford University, where he is currently on the faculty of the Graduate School of Business.
-Robert has co-invented three patents, co-authored several articles for California Management Review, and served as lead researcher for Andy Grove’s book Only the Paranoid Survive.
+Robert holds a BA from UC Berkeley, an MBA from Stanford University, is the co-inventor of three patents and served as lead researcher for Andy Grove’s book Only the Paranoid Survive.